jimmejardine/qiqqa-open-source/docs-src/Notes/Progress in Development/Considering the Way Forward/Document OCR & Text Extraction/Unexpected Hurdles Producing Decent Text And Images From PDF Documents.md

 Much rarer are these ones which hurt text extraction as bad – or even worse: I’ll get to that!

 Those which have their text (and possibly everything else that’s not *pixels* already when imported in their DTP package of choice) converted to **shapes**: while a printer won’t mind nor would a screen viewer (a.k.a.
-PDF renderer) balk, any *semblance* of text is permanently eradicated from the PDF, so we’ld have to reach to reach for that OCR toolkit once more.
+PDF renderer) balk, any *semblance* of text is permanently eradicated from the PDF, so we’ld have to reach for that OCR toolkit once more.

 “Same thing as images!” you say?

 Pardon me, my dear chap.
 These are, in a sense, *worse*.
 Allow me to mansplain this bother.

-While *images* can be easily detected as such in the PDF data streams – where I smoothly ignore **image strips** until a later entry – you’ll need quite a bit more sophistication to address **characters as shapes** PDF output: it is not the *shapes* per sé, but the fact that *charts* and other *data graphs* also may appear as a bunch of *shapes* instead of a mere pixeled image.
+While *images* can be easily detected as such in the PDF data streams – this is where I smoothly ignore **image strips** until a later entry – you’ll need quite a bit more sophistication to address **characters as shapes** PDF output: it is not the *shapes* per sé, but the fact that *charts* and other *data graphs* also may appear as a bunch of *shapes* instead of a mere pixeled image.
 And that in the same document as the *character shapes*!

 So you are down to applying some (smart?) heuristics to help your automaton decide what this particular blob of shapes represents: another data graph or a chunk of text with maybe a few odd characters, but plain reams of type otherwise? **We are talking applying _computer vision_ technology now, which is all jolly well but another major obstacle _apart_ from OCR when you’re concerned with optimal (“near original”) text extraction quality!**